Parsing Speech: A Neural Approach to Integrating Lexical and Acoustic-Prosodic Information: Experiments

 \subsection{Dataset}

-Our core corpus is Switchboard-NXT \cite{Calhoun2010}, a subset of the Switchboard corpus \cite{Godfrey1993}.
-Switchboard I -- Release 2 \cite{Godfrey1993} is a collection of about 2,400 telephone conversations between strangers; 650 such conversations were later hand-annotated with syntactic parses as part of the Penn Treebank Release 3 dataset \cite{treebank3}, and 642 of these were further augmented with richer layers of annotation facilitated by the NITE XML toolkit \cite{Calhoun2010}.
-Our sentence segmentations and syntactic trees are based on the annotations from the Treebank 3 set, with a few manual corrections from the NXT release.
-This core dataset consists of 100K sentences, totaling 1M tokens forming a vocabulary of 13.5K words.
-We follow the sentence boundaries defined by the parsed data available \footnote{Note that these sentence units might be inconsistent with other layers of Switchboard annotations, such as \emph{slash units}}.
+Our core corpus is Switchboard-NXT \cite{Calhoun2010}, a subset of the Switchboard corpus \cite{Godfrey1993}: 2,400 telephone conversations between strangers; 642 of these were hand-annotated with syntactic parses and further augmented with richer layers of annotation facilitated by the NITE XML toolkit \cite{Calhoun2010}.
+Our sentence segmentations and syntactic trees are based on the annotations from the Treebank set, with a few manual corrections from the NXT release.
+This core dataset consists of 100K sentences, totaling 830K tokens forming a vocabulary of 13.5K words.
+We use the time alignments available from NXT, which is based on a corrected word transcript that occasionally differs from the Treebank, leading to some missing time alignments.
+We follow the sentence boundaries defined by the parsed data available,\footnote{Note that these sentence units can be inconsistent with other layers of Switchboard annotations, such as \emph{slash units}.} and the data split (90\% train; 5\% dev; 5\% test) defined by related work done on Switchboard \cite{Charniak2001,Kahn2005,Honnibal2014}.

-We follow the data split defined by \newcite{Charniak2001}, as well as related work done on Switchboard \cite{Johnson2004,Kahn2005,Gregory2004,Honnibal2014}\footnote{Part of our data preprocessing pipeline uses\\ \url{https://github.com/syllog1sm/swbd_tools}}: Conversations sw2000 to sw3000 for training, sw4500 to sw4936 for validation (dev), and sw4000 to sw4153 for evaluation (test).
-In addition, previous work has reserved sw4154 to sw4500 for ``future use'' (dev2), but we added this set to our training set.
-That is, all of our models are trained on Switchboard conversations sw2000 to sw3000 as well as sw4154 to sw4500.
-The overall data statistics are shown in Table~\ref{tab:data_stats}.